NHS-NSS-transforming-publications/automating-excel/README.md

 *An instruction guide on how to make Excel worksheets dynamic.*

 This is a Bookdown guide for analysts on how to make their Excel worksheets dynamic.
 This will prevent you from having to copy and paste data, formulas, and update charts.
-It will also reduce the number of error and the time it takes to update data in Excel.
+It will also reduce the number of errors and the time it takes to update data in Excel.

 There are currently four sections: